vuw-research-computing/raapoi-tools/docs/index.md

     * Applications --> Utilities --> Terminal.app
     * Or use Spotlight search (aka Command-Space)
 * [iTerm2](https://www.iterm2.com/) is a good replacement for the default Terminal app
 * [XQuartz](https://www.xquartz.org/) is a Xforwarding application with its own terminal.
-XQuartz can be used in conjuction with the Terminal.app for GUI apps
+XQuartz can be used in conjuction with the Terminal.app for GUI apps.
+NOTE: Mac users should run the following command: `sudo defaults write org.macosforge.xquartz.X11 enable_iglx -bool true`   We have found that this allows some older GUI applications to run with fewer errors.

 NOTE:  Once at the command prompt you can type the following to login (replace "username" with your VUW user):